-How to move from an engineering role to a Cloud architect role?
+How to move from an engineering role to a Solution Architect role?

 I recently landed my first cloud architect role, and this is how I did that.

 How do you know what the right role for you is?

 In my case, I have been working as a Software Engineer for more than 15 years.
 Also, have a lot of experience in customer engagement, conducting training and demos, infrastructure design, data centre migrations, cloud, and pre-sales related work.